-- Ravel Hotel – Located along the East River, this hotel offers free transportation to the subway, an outdoor pool, and an on-site restaurant.
+- Ravel Hotel – Located along the East River, this hotel offers free transportation to the New York City subway, an outdoor pool, and an on-site restaurant.

 - LIC Hotel – This accommodation has the perfect location since it’s 20 minutes from Central Park and 30 minutes from LaGuardia Airport by public transit.

 You can find more ideas and recommendations in our guide on where to stay in NYC.